5.1 Validating Reports

 Exporting of results

-As with all DPM Authority data grids, you can export the results in a number of formats including Excel, csv, XML etc. Click the Export Validation Results button in the Output ribbon to choose a format and export the list of validations results.
+As with all DPM Authority data grids, you can export the results in a number of formats including Excel, csv, XML.
+Click the Export Validation Results button in the Validate section on the Tools ribbon to choose a format and export the list of validations results.

 Still need help?
 Contact Us Contact Us